 What follows is Penny’s year in small town, Derbyshire, where she tries to make the best of being put in charge of her uncle’s restaurant, The Red Panda.
 Along the way she meets two more suitors, the distinguished Priyesh and the playboy Thomas, who she starts seeing as well.
 But which man of the three really has Penny’s heart?
 And is a man really what she needs to be happy?

-Continue reading “The Love Square: ARC Book Review”
+Continue reading “The Love Square by Laura Jane Williams: ARC Book Review”

 Finlay Donovan is a trashy novelist and struggling mother of two.
 Recently divorced from her cheater-of-an-ex-husband, Finlay is left to raise her children on her own, and the bills are beginning to pile up… What’s worse, her sleazy ex-husband and his new fling (Finlay’s real estate agent, no less) would like nothing more than to capitalize on her financial troubles as a means to win full-custody of her kids.